LiuN1an/Util-Tools/README.md

 #### CallDropdown
 Imperative method to call a dropdown instead of declarative method.
 You can pass the `HTMLElement` and get a auto positioned dropdown modal
+#### Cache Request
+A Simple SWR, it can cache last response for specify request.